-The audio and video of all Council Meetings shall be streamed live to Council's website and will be available to members of the public, without a need for pre-registration.
+The audio and video of Ordinary Council Meetings and Specialall Council Meetings shall be streamed live to Council's website and will be available to members of the public, without a need for pre-registration.

 Following each Council meeting, these recordings shall be freely available for viewing for a period of at least twelve months.